linanc/Attendy/README.md

 ```$ python facenclass.py```

 Paste the access token and Facebook group ID (a number which you can find in the Facebook group's page URL) into the terminal when asked.
 The script should generate 171_attendy.csv in the same location.
+We've included a sample 171_attendy.csv you can look at in this repo.
   Run facenclass.py again later if you want to update the attendance spreadsheet with new lecture photos.